komarovalexander/ka-table/CONTRIBUTING.md

 to create library's .tgz file: <code>npm run pack</code>

 5)
-if you fixed a bug - increase path package version
+if you fixed a bug - increase the 'path' package version

-if you added a new feature - increase minor package version and check that there is no breaking change (run all tests and check local demos which run on <code>npm run start</code>).
+if you added a new feature - increase 'minor' package version and check that there is no breaking change (run all tests and check local demos which are run by <code>npm run start</code>).

 See more about versioning on [Semantic versioning](https://semver.org/) page.